William L. Gibson is a writer, researcher and occasional sound artist based in Southeast Asia. He holds a PhD from the University of Leeds.

 His novel Singapore Red, the final installment in a hard-boiled crime trilogy set in 1890s Malaya, was published as paperback and ebook by Monsoon Books in January 2017.
 Singapore Black, the first novel in the trilogy, was published in 2013, followed by Singapore Yellow in 2015.

-Currently, William is researching and writing on the extraordinary life of writer, photographer, and explorer Alfred Raquez.
+Currently, William is researching and writing on the extraordinary life of French travel writer, photographer, and explorer Alfred Raquez.

 William’s other books include Art and Money in the Writing of Tobias Smollett (Bucknell University Press, 2007), nominated for the Oscar Kenshur Prize.

-The soundscape album Chillout… and experimental dance EP Snow White, both from William’s sound project Third World Skull Candy, are available for a limited time on BitPulse Records.
-Hear tracks from those projects and others on his soundcloud page: https://soundcloud.com/drg-supreme
+The soundscape album Street Sounds of Jakarta from William’s sound project Third World Skull Candy is now available for a limited time on BitPulse Records.
+Hear tracks from that project and others on his soundcloud page: https://soundcloud.com/drg-supreme

 His feature column on Asian art and media, ‘Opium Traces,’ can be found at http://www.popmatters.com/archive/column/section/opium-traces/